Last Updated on January 6, 2023 by Audrey Scott

 - Don’t spent time reviewing your images, as this will eat up your battery power quickly.
 Unless you are reviewing images to determine whether you’ve captured a specific shot, there will be time enough for photo review when your trek is finished.

-Have other questions about the Lost City Trek?
+Have other questions about the Lost City Trek in Colombia?
 Just ask in the comments below and we’ll incorporate the information into the article so others may benefit.